-The Kansas City, Kansas Fire Departments (KCKFD) Fire Fighter Peer Support’s mission is to recognize that all fire service and emergency medical service members are human beings who will be exposed to, and experience emotions.
+The Kansas City, Kansas Fire Departments (KCKFD) Fire Fighter Peer Support’s mission is to recognize that all fire service, emergency medical service, and dispatch members are human beings who will be exposed to, and experience emotions.
 KCKFDFFPS will provide a safe, non-judgmental, and confidential environment where members can engage in a healing conversation with a peer.
 KCKFDFFPS also seeks to share the concept of peer support and the structure of our program with those that request.

 Counseling Services, Financial & Legal Advice, Family and Relationship Support

 Company code for app and website is " Wyandotte ".

 Jennifer’s Cell- 913.226.8270

 Jared Altic - 913.904.2724 (Wyandotte Christian Church)

 Located @ NKC Hosp in Signature Psychiatry Building behind ED

 646 S. 7th St KCK (Cross-Lines Community Kitchen)

 Jim Schmidt- 913.634.4459